Kowloon Motor Bus

 The Kowloon Motor Bus Company (1933) Limited (KMB) is a bus company operating franchised services in Hong Kong.
-It is the largest bus company in Hong Kong by fleet size and number of bus routes.
+It is the largest bus company in Hong Kong by fleet size and number of bus routes, with over 4,000 buses - mostly double deckers - and 420 routes.
 It is a subsidiary of Transport International.

-Its slogan is Heartbeat of the City (Chinese: 城市脈搏) since 2017.
-Previously, it was Moving Forward Every Day (Chinese: 九巴服務 日日進步, literally KMB service improves every day), which was introduced in 1985.

 History

 KMB was founded on 13 April 1933 as a result of the reformation of public transport by the Hong Kong Government.
 Before the reformation, there were several independent bus operators working on both sides of Victoria Harbour including KMB.

 The Hong Kong Government enforces the bus franchises in favour of the franchisees, while it prosecutes the operators of unauthorised private bus services and other types of authorised bus service that pick up or drop off passengers in franchised bus parking zones.

 The KMB franchise allowed for the operation of public omnibus service on the Kowloon side as well as the New Territories.
-By 11 June 1933, KMB had a fleet of 106 single-deck buses.
+The inaugural 1933 KMB fleet consisted of 106 single-deck buses.

 The founding members of KMB were: